-This Proxy Statement is being furnished to the holders of our ordinary shares, par value NIS 0.25 each, in connection with the solicitation of proxies by our Board of Directors (the "Board") for use at the 2022 Annual Meeting of Shareholders (the "Meeting") to be held on May 24, 2022, at 5:00 p.m.
-(Israel time) and at any adjournment or postponement thereof, pursuant to the accompanying Notice of Annual General Meeting of Shareholders.
+This Proxy Statement is being furnished to the holders of ReWalk Robotics Ltd.'s (the "Company's") ordinary shares, par value NIS 0.25 each, in connection with the solicitation of proxies by our Board of Directors (the "Board") for use at the 2022 Annual Meeting of Shareholders (the "Meeting") to be held on Wednesday, July 27, 2022, at 10:00 a.m.
+(Eastern Time) and at any adjournment or postponement thereof, pursuant to the accompanying Notice of Annual General Meeting of Shareholders.
+We are first making available this Proxy Statement and accompanying materials to shareholders on or about June 23, 2022.